aswinmohanme/Odin_Projects/README.md

-# Odin_Projects
+# Odin Projects
-A repository housing my take on the projects on Odin Project
+A repository housing my take on the projects on Odin Project.